 - Still keep swimming and biking!
 By integrating the two other disciplines you gain low-risk cardiovascular conditioning and muscular resilience that will translate into run performance.
 You will also find you are not as injured, or as fatigued, come race day.
 Despite less run volume than a normal training plan, you will have trained for endurance and resilience by utilizing all three sports.

 - If you find you need more run volume, add in the optional runs from the workout library within Today's Plan.

-- Hitting a touch of marathon specific: The one area you can feel free to add is some duration on the endurance runs -- to develop the resilience during the final 6 weeks going into race day.
+- Hit a touch of marathon specific running during the last 6 weeks.
+The one area you can feel free to add on is with some duration on the endurance runs -- to develop the resilience during the final 6 weeks going into race day.

 While this is not a conventional marathon approach, we have had athletes follow this training with great success.
-If you would like to book a consult with one of our coaches to develop a plan and bounce questions off of, please book one here.
+We know this will take courage to follow this approach, but lean into the process.
+If you would like to book a consultation with one of our coaches to develop a plan and strategize on the path to your best performance, please book one here.